-Figure 1: Target systems and tools to be used during CISS2020-OL
+Figure 1: Interactions between red/blue teams with CISS2020-OL systems and tools during CyberFire

-A link will be provided on the CISS2020-OL website where red teams can select their 2 hour-timeslot for the target system selection
+[Updated 1 June] Red teams can now select their 2 hour-time slot for the target system selection

 Each target system will be kept live during this phase.
 Red teams will be provided unique URLs to connect to each target system.
 Data generated by each target system, including OT data captured by the historian and the pcap files, will be piped online and can be viewed through PlantDecode and PlantViz [OT].
 All target systems will offer identical, or near identical, user interface.